exo-tech-xyz/gov-v1/verifier-service/DEPLOYMENT.md

 ### 4) Run the Verifier Service in Docker

-The repository includes `verifier-service/setup.sh` which installs Docker, prepares the data directory, pulls the image, and starts the container.
-Set the environment variables in the script, copy it to the server and run it:
+The repository includes `verifier-service/src/scripts/setup.sh` which installs Docker, prepares the data directory, pulls the image, and starts the container.
+Set the environment variables in the script, copy it to the server and run it.

 ### 5) Verify the deployment